toru173/nomi-discord-python/README.md

 <details><summary>macOS</summary>

 #### macOS
 On macOS, the installer uses Terminal to run.
 You can open Terminal by searching for it using [Spotlight](https://support.apple.com/en-au/guide/mac-help/mchlp1008/mac).

-Copy the text below and paste it into Terminal and then press enter to run it.
+Copy the command below and paste it into Terminal and then press enter to run it.

 ```shell
 curl -sL https://raw.githubusercontent.com/toru173/nomi-discord-python/refs/heads/main/install | bash